 The primary function of the User Support, Education & Research Services (USER Services) staff in the library is to assist members of the NYMC with their research through education, consultation, and provision of help in navigating the resources of the Health Sciences Library.
 It is our job to work with you to make sure the library is meeting your needs and that you can adequately use it.

-Ask A Librarian gives library users the ability to ask reference questions via the internet and have them answered by library professionals.
+Ask a Librarian gives library users the ability to ask reference questions via the internet and have them answered by library professionals.
 Chat is available during the library's service hours, and we aim to respond to all emails within two business hours.
-Click on the Ask A Librarian here or on the Ask Us box on the upper right of this page.
+Click on the Ask a Librarian link here or on the Ask Us box on the upper right of this page.

 Librarians are available to assist with research questions, to aid users in navigating the HSL collection, and to help with database searching, citation management, and technical solutions.
 Visit the Reference desk or call (914) 594-4200 and ask for a reference librarian.